 IServiceStarter

-The IServiceStarter interface is used to define a starting point for the classes in a JAVA package.
+The IServiceStarter interface is used to define a starting point for the classes in a Java package.
 In addition, the class that implements this interface is usually the only class in a package that is not package private.
 This means that all other classes are hidden in the package.

 The interface is registered to the service registry as a starter.
 It defines a list of dependencies that the classes in the package have.
 If the dependencies are fulfilled, that means if all required interfaces have been started in the service registry, then this package will also be started.
 Conversely, the package will be stopped should a required service be stopped in the registry.